How to Make a Home Inventory Video

 In the event of a theft or other home emergency, recording your home inventory can help you determine exactly what’s missing when you would otherwise, only have your memory to work from.

-As a home owner, one tool you should use if you haven’t already is a Personal Property Inventory Checklist.
+As a home owner, one tool you should use if you haven’t already is a Personal Property Inventory Checklist (link to form).
 This lets you keep a written record of your valuables and it is organized by each room in your house.

 IMPORTANT TIP: For certain valuable items, record the make, mode, and serial number.
 This is the best way to make sure stolen items recovered by police can make their way back to you.